thosgood/this-weeks-finds/markdown/101-151/week148.md

-There are a lot of interesting comparisons between our way of computing black hole entropy and the ways its done in string theory, and a lot of other things to say, too but for that, you'll have to read the paper\...
+There are a lot of interesting comparisons between our way of computing black hole entropy and the ways its done in string theory, and a lot of other things to say, too but for that, you'll have to read the paper...
 I'm worn out now!

 ------------------------------------------------------------------------